codecreatede/go-longread-canvas/README.md

 # go-longread-canvas

-- trimmomatic for the long reads.
+- trimmomatic for the long reads, no heap memory allocation required, runs on goroutines and later adding the waitgroup.
 - give a pattern files and ports the goroutines for the long reads.

 ```